To All the Guys I Killed Before sneek peek

 She laughs.
 “I said if.”

-“And I said go fuck yourself.”
-I sag against the wall, earning myself another laugh.
+I sag against the wall with a hugely audible exhale, earning myself another laugh.
 “If everything’s good, what did you need that was important enough to interrupt my night?”

 “Interrupt your nightly neighbor stalking, you mean?”

 “Semantics.”
 It’s on the tip of my tongue to confess to her what just happened.
-Quinn Brady’s my oldest friend and the keeper of my darkest secrets, and she’d never judge me for it.
-Of course, that’s because she doesn’t care enough to pass judgement either way on even my worst actions.
+Quinn Brady’s my oldest friend and the keeper of my darkest secrets.
+She’s never passed judgment on a single fucked-up thing I’ve done.

-Brady and I met as freshmen in our Psych 101 class, killed our first predator together the following year, and have been refining our techniques ever since.
-But Brady’s even more of a loner than I am and respects the boundaries we both have on anything that could possibly be called intimacy.
-If I told her that I keep the cameras on and coat the bedroom wall with my come every time Rue gets herself off, she’d just raise her straight, dark brows and say, “Sounds bad for your paint.”
+Quinn and I met as freshmen in our Psych 101 class, eliminated our first predator together the following year, and have been refining our techniques ever since.
+But she’s even more of a loner than I am and puts some tall damn fences up around anything that could possibly be called intimacy.
+I could tell her that I keep the cameras on, dress in a clown costume, and coat the bedroom wall with my cum every time Rue gets herself off, and she’d just raise her straight, dark brows and say, “Sounds bad for your paint.”

-Still, we have dinner twice a month to discuss her exciting advances in murder chemistry and the tiniest refinements to the psychological profiles we’ve collected of our victims, and we always check in with each other after a kill.
+Still, we have dinner twice a month to discuss her exciting advances in murder chemistry and the tiniest refinements I’ve made to the psychological profiles we’ve collected on our victims, and we always check in with each other after a kill.
 Always.
 That’s what she was doing tonight, and I forgot all about it.

 She laughs, and I hear the sneer in it.
-“Like one handsy emeritus professor could give me any trouble.
-It was messy, but it’s handled.”
+“Like one rapey emeritus professor could give me any trouble.
+It was messier than expected, but it’s handled.”

 Dead, she means.
 And good riddance.